-BRANCH OFFICE KIGALI (Kigali City): UNHCR Rwanda’s Branch Office coordinates all operations for nearly 150,000 refugees across six refugee camps, two transit centers, and two reception centers spread throughout the country.
-In addition to camp-based refugees, UNHCR’s Kigali Office also assists over 25,000 urban refugees from various nationalities, including nearly 23,400 Burundian urban refugees who arrived during the recent sudden emergency influx.
+KIGALI (Kigali City): UNHCR Rwanda’s Office in Kigali coordinates all operations for nearly 127,000 refugees, asylum seekers and people of concern across the country.
+In addition to camp-based refugees, UNHCR’s Kigali Office also assists almost 10,000 urban refugees from various nationalities.

-NYABIHEKE Camp (Gatsibo District): Established in 2005, Nyabiheke camp, located in Gatsibo District in Eastern Province, is home to nearly 15,000 refugees who are primarily from the North Kivu and South Kivu provinces of the Democratic Republic of Congo.
-Originally hosting Congolese refugees who fled to Rwanda in the early 2000s, Nyabiheke was expanded in 2013 in order to accommodate several thousand additional Congolese refugees, who arrived in 2012-2013 during renewed fighting in eastern DRC which caused a large-scale emergency refugee influx.
-Due to persistent insecurity and fear of ethnic persecution, return to DRC is unlikely for Congolese refugees so there is a large-scale resettlement programme in Nyabiheke, which supports vulnerable refugees without a prospect for return home to be resettled in third countries such as the United States of America.
+NYABIHEKE Camp (Gatsibo District): Established in 2005, Nyabiheke camp, located in Gatsibo District in Eastern Province, is home to around 13,500 refugees who are primarily from the North Kivu and South Kivu provinces of the Democratic Republic of Congo.
+Originally hosting Congolese refugees who fled to Rwanda in the early 2000s, Nyabiheke was expanded in 2013 in order to accommodate several thousand additional Congolese refugees, who arrived in 2012-2013 during renewed fighting in eastern DRC.

-KIGEME Camp (Nyamagabe District): In 2012-2013, Rwanda received a sudden influx of over 35,000 refugees from the eastern DRC, fleeing fighting between Government forces (FARDC) and rebel militias.
-As a result, UNHCR and MIDIMAR opened Kigeme camp in Nyamagabe District, Southern Province, in mid-2012.
-Today, Kigeme is home to over 18,000 of these newly-arrived Congolese refugees.
+KIGEME Camp (Nyamagabe District): In 2012-2013, Rwanda received a sudden influx of over 35,000 refugees from the eastern DRC.
+As a result, UNHCR and the Rwandan Government opened Kigeme camp in Nyamagabe District, Southern Province, in mid-2012.
+Today, Kigeme is home to over 14,000 Congolese refugees.

-MUGOMBWA Camp (Gisagara District:) In addition to the opening of Kigeme camp to host the newly arrived Congolese refugees who fled during the 2012-2013 emergency, Mugombwa camp, also in the Southern Province, was established in early 2014.
+MUGOMBWA Camp (Gisagara District:) In response to the influx of Congolese in 2012-2013 emergency, Mugombwa camp was established in early 2014.
 UNHCR began relocating refugees in mid-February 2014 from crowded transit centres to Mugombwa camp.
-Today, the camp is home to over 8,200 refugees.
+Today, the camp is home to over 11,000 refugees.

-KIZIBA Camp (Karongi District): Kiziba Camp was opened in December 1996, after the start of civil war in neighbouring Democratic Republic of the Congo (DRC).
-The camp was established in order to help cope with the influx of tens of thousands of refugees.
-Some of the refugees have since returned to their homes in eastern DRC, but about 17,000 remain at the remote hilltop camp located in the Karongi District of Western Province.
-Kiziba is Rwanda’s oldest existing refugee camp.
+KIZIBA Camp (Karongi District): Kiziba Camp was opened in December 1996, after the start of civil war in neighbouring Democratic Republic of the Congo.
+The camp was established to help cope with the influx of tens of thousands of refugees.
+Some of the refugees have since returned to their homes in eastern DRC, but about 16,000 remain.
+Kiziba is Rwanda’s oldest refugee camp.